Student Engagement in Research, Scholarship, and Creative Activity (SERSCA)

 The Stanislaus State Student Research Competition promotes excellence in student research and creative activity by recognizing outstanding student scholarships across all disciplines.
 Students present their research before a panel of faculty judges; top presenters in each category earn monetary awards; and delegates are nominated to compete at the statewide CSU Research Competition, where they compete against other outstanding scholars in the CSU system.

-This year's campus competition will be held virtually on Zoom on Friday, March 11, 2022.
+This year's campus competition will be held on Friday, March 10, 2023.

 - Undergraduate Arts & Humanities